Background for the Humanities (5)

 Women and World Religions (5)

 Explores feminine perspectives of religion and spirituality in classical and indigenous religions today and throughout history.
 Examines images of the divine, mythological presentations, as well as roles and practices of women in each tradition through the study of traditional writings, feminist themes and feminist theologies.
 Addresses questions such as: What do sacred sources in traditional religions say about women and issues of gender; and how both men and women in society used oral and written sacred narratives.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities/fine arts/English and the diversity course requirements for AA degree.
+Satisfies a humanities/fine arts/English and the diversity course requirement.